 A simple wipe-off is a way to clean your gouache palette right after your painting session.
 Normally just water or soapy water is enough to clean your palette.

-If you left some paint and it dried, before cleaning your gouache palette, soak it first for at least 10-30 min to soften the paint.
-It will be simple to remove dried paints with this method because they will just run off with water.
-Scrub away excess paint with gentle liquid soap and an old but clean toothbrush.
+If it is really stubborn, scrub away excess paint with gentle liquid soap and an old but clean toothbrush.
 After that, dry your palette with a soft cloth or a paper towel, and it will appear as good as new.

 If you are using a glass palette you may as well just scrape off dried leftover paint.
+But be careful to not scratch the glass (normally it is tempered glass so it won’t be easy, but I don’t know maybe you’re a Hercules! haha)

 To Sum Up